rahmikarajeh/HalftoneMagic/README.md

 Built using Bolt.io and AWS Lambda function.
 Lambda function set up with headless browser using Node.js

-Image is sent in, processed on AWS and result is sent back using API Gateway.
+Image is sent in, processed on AWS using custom Lambda function and result is sent backusing API Gateway.